Internal medicine residency

 Click here to read the answers to frequently asked questions about our residency program.

-The internal medicine residency program holds a half-day retreat in September.
+The internal medicine residency program holds a spring and fall retreat.
 This a great opportunity for residents to enjoy fun team-building activities and take time to get to know the new interns.

 Group shot of Internal Medicine Residents at the 2018 retreat outdoors